-The Business Project is one of the electives and highlights of the Otago MBA programme.
-It is framed as a professional consulting engagement to help you gain access to the right industry, organisation or professional network, aligned with your career ambition.
+The Professional Consulting Engagement is one of the electives and highlights of the Otago MBA programme.
+It is framed to help you gain access to the right industry, organisation or professional network, aligned with your career ambition.

 We work with you to identify a suitable client engagement.
 You work with the client to gain a clear understanding of their operation and the challenge they are facing, then apply the theories and techniques you learned in the programme to deliver a solution.

 You then draft a well-structured project proposal with a defined scope, clear methods and required analyses.
 Your project is then marked based on your ability to manage the project process, interactions with the client and the quality of your final report.

 Learning gets “real world” with this.

 The Professional Consulting Engagement builds a student’s ability to work within a real business environment.
 The purpose is for students to :

 Exciting professional consulting engagements that Otago MBA students were engaged with recently include:

 AbacusBio Ltd is a market leader in agribusiness consulting and new business development, with internationally recognised expertise in agricultural technologies, biotechnology and professional business practices.